 Alcohol Consumption at Designated Sites

-Beginning May 28, 2021, responsible alcohol consumption will be permitted at 47 picnic sites across 7 River Valley parks, as a pilot project that will run until October 11, 2021.
+Beginning May 1, 2022, responsible alcohol consumption will be permitted at 124 picnic sites across 18 parks as part of an expanded pilot project that will run until October 10, 2022.
 Park sites include both bookable and “first-come, first-served” sites.
-Adults may consume alcohol safely and responsibly from 11am-9pm daily at designated picnic sites where posted signage permits consumption.
+Adults may consume alcohol safely and responsibly from 11 am - 9 pm daily at designated picnic sites where posted signage permits consumption.
+You are not permitted to walk around the park with open alcohol.
 Alcohol consumption is not permitted at picnic sites in parks that are not part of the pilot. edmonton.ca/alcoholinparks

 Fields can be reserved in conjunction with your picnic.
 League use takes precedence over picnic use, so there may be a limited number of fields/times available.
 Hourly usage fees apply.